Table of Contents

 How it works:

-Instead of setting individual budgets for each of these categories like you would with traditional category budgeting, you’ll track your total spending for everything in this bucket against one number - your flex budget.
+Instead of setting individual budgets for each of these categories like you would with traditional category budgeting, you’ll track your total spending for everything in this bucket against one number — your Flex budget.
 Monarch will suggest an amount for this bucket based on historical data (if available), but you can always update this number.

 Updating Your Flex Budget

-We know life can change fast, so we created flex budgeting to adapt right along with you.
-Once you have completed the initial flex budgeting setup, you can make changes at any time.
+We know life can change fast, so we created Flex Budgeting to adapt right along with you.
+Once you have completed the initial Flex Budgeting setup, you can make changes at any time.

 Changing Budget Amounts

-To change the budgeted amount for your flex spending bucket, simply click the text box and update the amount.
-For the fixed and non-monthly bucket totals, you’ll need to change the budgets for one or more of the categories within those buckets to update the total budgeted amount.
+To change the budgeted amount for your Flex spending bucket, simply click the text box and update the amount.
+For the Fixed and Non-monthly bucket totals, you’ll need to change the budgets for one or more of the categories within those buckets to update the total budgeted amount.

 Updating Categories